-We'll be the first to admit that the idea of garage organization doesn't exactly get our blood pumping or our creativity sparking—it tends to be one of those annual chores that we love to avoid as long as possible.
-However, the very fact of a major garage cleanup becoming a summertime ritual just points to the fact that you might not be using the space in the most efficient and effective way—if you have organizational systems in place that are really working for you, you won't be faced with a herculean task every August.
-Want to get your garage whipped into shape once and for all?
-We're here to help.
+We'll be the first to admit that garage storage ideas don't exactly get our blood pumping or our creativity sparking: It tends to be one of those annual chores that we avoid as long as possible.
+However, if a major garage cleanup has become your annual ritual, it may indicate that you could use your space more efficiently to begin with.
+When the right organizing ideas are put in place, you can whip your garage into shape once and for all.

 Organize by Use